Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorems and

 Since $\xi$ is $H$-invariant, it must be constant on each coset of $H$ in $\Gamma$.
 Combining this fact with the non-triviality of $\xi \in \, \ell^1(\Gamma)$, it follows that the group $H$ must be finite. \end{proof}

-\begin{rem} We do not know a satisfactory extension of Theorem \ref{main:thm:intro:finite} to maps of spaces.
-Note that the argument that we used to deduce Theorem \ref{main:thm:intro:amenable} from Theorem \ref{thm:main:groups:amenable} cannot be applied in this case for two main reasons.
-First, it appears not to be known whether the \emph{Mapping Theorem} (as stated in the Introduction) holds also for arbitrary twisted coefficients.
-It seems likely that the proof of \cite[Theorem B.1 and Lemma B.4]{Loehthesis} would work as long as the higher homotopy groups of the spaces $X$ and $Y$ are finite.
-Second, given a map $f \colon X \to Y$ (as in Theorem \ref{main:thm:intro:amenable}), there is an exact sequence of groups
+\begin{rem} It would be interesting to find a suitable generalization of Theorem \ref{main:thm:intro:finite} in the context of topological spaces.
+Note that the argument that we used to deduce Theorem \ref{main:thm:intro:amenable} from Theorem \ref{thm:main:groups:amenable} cannot be applied in the same way for two related reasons.
+First, given a map $f \colon X \to Y$ (as in Theorem \ref{main:thm:intro:amenable}), there is an exact sequence of groups

-therefore, whether the homomorphism $\pi_1(F) \to \ker(f_*)$ satisfies the conditions of Theorem \ref{main:thm:intro:finite} will depend on the image of the homomorphism $\pi_2(Y) \to \pi_1(F)$.
-It would be interesting to find a suitable generalization of Theorem \ref{main:thm:intro:finite} in the context of spaces and explore possible connections with properties of the higher homotopy groups. \end{rem}
+therefore, whether the homomorphism $\pi_1(F) \to \ker(f_*)$ satisfies the conditions of Theorem \ref{main:thm:intro:finite} depends also on the homomorphism $\pi_2(Y) \to \pi_1(F)$.
+Second, it is not known whether the inflation maps associated with the canonical map $c_X \colon X \to B \pi_1(X)$ are isomorphisms for arbitrary Banach $\pi_1(X)$-modules (cf. Proposition \ref{prop:compare_amenable}).
+In fact, it seems more likely that this would only hold when the higher homotopy groups of $X$ are finite.
+Similarly, it seems likely that the analogous characterization to Theorem B for topological spaces would characterize the maps $f \colon X \to Y$ whose homotopy fiber $F$ has \emph{finite} homotopy groups.
+In future work, we aim to address these questions about coefficients in general Banach $\pi_1$-modules and explore possible connections with properties of the higher homotopy groups. \end{rem}